-Prof Langford joined Swinburne in October 2017 as Associate Dean Research and Development.
+Professor Langford joined Swinburne in October 2017 as Dean, Research and Development.
 Previous to this, he held Faculty executive appointments at Monash University including Deputy Dean (2009-2012); Associate Dean (Research) (2008-2011); Head, School of Chemistry (2010-June 2015); Director, Green Chemical Futures (2012-September 2015); Associate Dean (International) (May 2015-Oct 2017), and Head School of Sciences in Malaysia (July 2015-Oct 2017).
 He is a graduate of the AICD Company Directors Course, 2013, the Warwick International Program in Leadership and Management in Higher Education, Warwick University, 2012 and High Potentials Leadership Program Harvard University, 2011.
 He is an alumni of The University of Sydney where he undertook both a BSc with first class Honours (1985-1989) and a PhD (1990-1994) in molecular device development.

-Prof Langford's research focuses on adapting Natures concepts of self-assembly and self-organisation processes to produce thermodynamically stable structures within a series of simple molecular building blocks, namely porphyrins, naphthalene diimides and peptide nucleic acids to form functioning systems using a non-covalent approach.
+Professor Langford's research focuses on adapting Natures concepts of self-assembly and self-organisation processes to produce thermodynamically stable structures within a series of simple molecular building blocks, namely porphyrins, naphthalene diimides and peptide nucleic acids to form functioning systems using a non-covalent approach.
 His group attempts to mimic macroscopic function at the nanometer scale.
-A number of recent examples from his laboratory are based around energy transduction devices, photosynthetic mimics, molecular based logic and switching devices, fluorescent rotors, light harvesting systems, containers and antisense therapeutics.
+A number of recent examples from his laboratory are based around energy transduction devices, photosynthetic mimics, molecular based logic and switching devices, fluorescent rotors, light harvesting systems, sensors, containers and antisense therapeutics.

 Photovoltaics; Neuroscience; Biotechnology; Materials Science; Nanobiotechnology; Neuroscience

 Higher degrees by research